matbloch/coding_quickstarter/Web/Amazon/Securing Services.md

 ### Security

 - Networking: all services except api that schedules tasks in public subnet, rest in private subnet.
 Access to ECR through AWS private link

 - Security groups: limit traffic to private network if possible, block out traffic
-- S3:
-  - encryption
-  - restrict policy

 - DynamoDB?

-AWS Key Management Service (KMS)
+-  AWS Key Management Service (KMS)

 - SSL

 - ECS

   - private link

 - In general: Speak to S3 etc through VPC endpoint

 - VPC entpoint

 - only load balancer in public subnets

 - do catch any logs as possible, in S3

 - structure AWS accounts

 - with growth:
   - web application firewall on load balancer
   - e.g. CloudFront